koutraki/koutraki.github.io/_pages/about.md

 ## PhD Thesis

 My thesis is entitled 'Approaches Towards Unified Models for Integrating Web Knowledge Bases' and I defended it in Semptember, 2016.
-The thesis got an excellent review (no grade is provided for a thesis in French univiersities) by all eight members of the evaluation comittee leaded by Prof. Bernd Amann and especially the examinors Prof. Vassilis Christophides and Prof. Marie-Christine Rousset.
+The thesis got an excellent review (no grade is provided for a thesis in French Universities) by all eight members of the evaluation comittee led by Prof. Bernd Amann and especially the examinors Prof. Vassilis Christophides and Prof. Marie-Christine Rousset.
 The electronic copy of my thesis can be accessed [here](https://tel.archives-ouvertes.fr/tel-01466754/document).